acao780/Making-Journey/journal-pages/week-06.md

 For these reasons, I decided to restart the data collection process with a larger group of participants and use the new dataset to inform the final design outcome.

-### Current Progress and Development
-I am using p5.js to design the visual interface.
-Below are the initial images and code from my Week 5 report, representing the rough data visualization from the planning stage.
-Following the proposal consultation, I am now focused on further developing this idea.
-The first step in the development phase is to find a usable API that can be integrated into my project.
-Currently, the nutritional data for my p5.js visualization does not come from a standard nutrition API; instead, I am using Google Gemini to query the energy content of foods.
-At this stage, I am collecting nutritional data manually, but my next step is to find a functional API to automate this process within the visualization.

 ### Video & Code